Administrative Arrangements

 Visas

-· The CEF arranges the issuance of entry visas to Kuwait for all participants.
-The Course Administrator in charge of the course will communicate with the accepted applicants upon their selection to attend the course and request the documents required by the Kuwaiti authorities to issue the electronic visa.
+▸ The CEF arranges the issuance of entry visas to Kuwait for all participants.
+The Course Administrator in charge of the course will communicate with accepted applicants upon their selection and request the documents required by the Kuwaiti authorities to issue the electronic visa.

-· Once the visa is issued, a copy is emailed to the participant to be used upon boarding the flight to Kuwait.
-They are required to print a hard copy for easy reference.
+▸ Once the visa is issued, a copy is emailed to the participant to be used when boarding the flight to Kuwait.
+Participants are required to print a hard copy for easy reference.

-· The hard copy of the visa should be kept by the participant in case it is needed by the passport control at the airport upon departure from Kuwait.
+▸ The hard copy of the visa should be kept by the participant in case it is needed by passport control at the airport upon departure from Kuwait.

 Flights

-· The CEF provides all participants with flight tickets to and from Kuwait in economy class.
-The choice of the ticket follows the Lowest Available Direct Fare (LADF) principle.
+▸ The CEF provides all participants with flight tickets to and from Kuwait in economy class.
+The choice of ticket follows the Lowest Available Direct Fare (LADF) principle.

-· Upon receiving their acceptance letters, participants are responsible for contacting the designated CEF travel agent to arrange for issuing their flight tickets.
+▸ Upon receiving their acceptance letters, participants are responsible for contacting the designated CEF travel agent to arrange the issuance of their flight tickets.

-· Once the participant accepts the flight option provided by the CEF designated travel agent, he/ she will be responsible for covering any charges resulting from changing their ticket.
+▸ Once the participant accepts the flight option provided by the CEF-designated travel agent, he/she will be responsible for covering any charges resulting from changing the ticket.

 Accommodation

-· The CEF covers the cost of the accommodation at the hotel including breakfast.
-Participants are responsible for all other charges in the hotel, i.e., phone calls, room service…etc.
+▸ The CEF covers the cost of accommodation at the hotel, including breakfast.
+Participants are responsible for all other charges in the hotel, such as phone calls, room service, and other incidental charges.

 Daily Subsistence Allowance (Per Diem)

-· Each participant, from outside Kuwait, receives a Daily Subsistence Allowance (DSA)- Per Diem, intended to cover the cost of dinner and some of the participant’s incidental expenses.
+▸ Each participant from outside Kuwait receives a Daily Subsistence Allowance (DSA) - Per Diem, intended to cover the cost of dinner and some incidental expenses.
 Breakfast and lunch are covered by the CEF.

 Health Insurance

-· The CEF provides participants from outside Kuwait with health insurance benefits covering 95% of essential medical and hospital expenses.
+▸ The CEF provides participants from outside Kuwait with health insurance benefits covering 95 percent of essential medical and hospital expenses.

-· Participants should be in good health, free from any contagious diseases, or pre-existing medical conditions that could impair their full participation in the course.
+▸ Participants should be in good health, free from contagious diseases or pre-existing medical conditions that could impair their full participation in the course.